|Major in Mathematics and Data Science (B.S.)|

 Prerequisites: MAT 125 with C- or higher.
 Offered: Fall, Spring.

 MAT 224 • Differential Equations with Linear Algebra 4 Credits

-Analytic, numerical, qualitative, and linear algebra-based solution methods for ordinary differential equations, along with relevant computations and theoretical concepts from linear algebra as needed, including: matrix operations, vector spaces, basis, dimension, change of basis, and diagonalization.
+A synthesis of discrete and continuous dynamical systems (difference equations and differential equations) using linear algebra.
+Standard symbolic, numerical, and qualitative solution methods for differential equations along with relevant computations and theoretical concepts from linear algebra, including: matrix operations, vector spaces, basis, dimension, change of basis, eigenvalues, and diagonalization.

 Prerequisites: MAT 125 with C- or higher.
 Special Notes: Students may not receive credit for both MAT 224 and MAT 222.
 Offered: Fall.